sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 10. What is the number of observations in each regiment and company.

 11. Iterate over a group and print the name and the whole data from the regiment.

+## 043_Pandas Exercises (Apply 1)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called df.

+4. For the purpose of this exercise slice the dataframe from 'school' until the 'guardian' column.

+5. Create a lambda function that will capitalize strings.

+6. Capitalize both Mjob and Fjob.

+7. Print the last elements of the data set.

+8. Did you notice the original dataframe is still lowercase?
+Why is that?
+Fix it and capitalize Mjob and Fjob.

+9. Create a function called majority that returns a boolean value to a new column called legal_drinker (Consider majority as older than 17 years old).

+10. Multiply every number of the dataset by 10.

+## 044_Pandas Exercises (Apply 2)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called crime.

+4. What is the type of the columns?

+5. Convert the type of the column Year to datetime64.

+6. Set the Year column as the index of the dataframe.

+7. Delete the Total column.

+8. Group the year by decades and sum the values.

+9. What is the most dangerous decade to live in the US?